AlexHartman2005/cusehacks1/README.md

 Hello my name is Alex
-\nZane why are you looking over my shoulder this is scary :(
+Zane why are you looking over my shoulder this is scary :( Not very nice
-\nNot very nice